huangjien/writer/README.md

 - Provides TTS playback with locale mapping and configurable settings.
 - Ships with Makefile targets to simplify development and release builds across platforms.

+## Recent UI Updates
+- Home AppBar uses a logo that opens the sidebar on tap.
+- Home sidebar includes: Settings, Character Templates, Scene Templates, Prompts, New Novel, About.
+- About page shows a large logo above the title.
+- AI Coach (Snowflake) panel keeps chat history for the current session and persists per-novel coaching state.

 ## Prerequisites
 - Flutter SDK installed (`flutter --version`).
 - Platform toolchains as needed: